thedavecarroll/hugotest.thedavecarroll.com/content/powershell/powershell-command-inventory-part-deux.md

 ### Parser Class

 The Parser class requires two referenced variables that store output, an array of AST tokens an array of parse errors.
-Checking out the documentation for the [Token class][tokenclass], we see that the class includes a TokenFlags property.
+Checking out the documentation for the [Token class](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.language.token?view=powershellsdk-7.0.0), we see that the class includes a
+TokenFlags property.
-This eventually leads us to the [TokenFlags][tokenflags] enum documentation where we can see that one of the fields in the bitwise enum is **CommandName**.
+This eventually leads us to the [TokenFlags](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.language.tokenflags?view=powershellsdk-7.0.0) enum documentation where we can see that one of the fields in the bitwise enum is **CommandName**.
 Using that we can find all commands, including cmdlets, aliases, and executables.